-Helping children to pray is a fostering of a relationship with God.
+Helping children to pray is fostering of a relationship with God.
 We support children on their journey in faith.
 Children are given experience of personal and communal prayer by being encouraged to speak in their own way to God and by being introduced gradually to formal words for prayer at the appropriate level.
-We celebrate our relationship with God throughout the school day therefore prayer cannot be confined to acts of collective worship.
-Throughout the RE programme and time with the class teacher, prayer builds upon the children's natural spontaneous expressions of joy, wonder, awe, concern, thanks, sorrow, sadness, anger, fear and disappointment evoked through their growing awareness of themselves, others and the world around them.
-We are aware of children's need for expression through speech, song, movement, art, writing and silence.
+We celebrate our relationship with God throughout the school day therefore prayer cannot be confined to acts of Collective Worship.
+Throughout the Religious Education (RE) programme and time with the class teacher, prayer builds upon the children's natural spontaneous expressions of joy, wonder, awe, concern, thanks, sorrow, sadness, anger, fear, and disappointment evoked through their growing awareness of themselves, others, and the world around them.
+We are aware of children's need for expression through speech, song, movement, art, writing, and silence.
 We are aware of the importance of giving the children a focus for prayer in each classroom and whenever acts of worship are held.
+Each child has an individual prayer book to use in class whenever they desire.
+We have a beautiful prayer garden (the Father Salmon Garden) which children are encouraged to use independently for prayer, as well as with their classes.
+Around the school there are opportunities for prayer and reflection.